 The appointment of a deputy requires an application to the Court of Protection.
 Whilst this might sound like a daunting task, Price Slater Gawne are equipped and ready to help you in this process.

-Prior to making an appointment, the Court must be satisfied that the person concerned lacks capacity to make their own decisions.
-Secondly, the Court of Protection must decide that the proposed deputy is suitable to act on the person’s behalf.
+In making such an appointment, the Court must be satisfied that the person concerned lacks the capacity to make their own decisions.
+Secondly, the Court of Protection must decide that the proposed deputy (new decision-maker) is suitable to act on the person’s behalf.

 “I received excellent service.
 All communications and advice were clearly explained and easy to understand.
 Above all, communication was always prompt as well as effective.”

-Although the Court can appoint a welfare deputy, this type of appointment is much less common than a financial deputy because the Court has a duty to make decisions which are the least restrictive upon the individual’s rights and freedoms.
+Although the Court can appoint a welfare deputy, this type of appointment is much less common than a financial deputy because the Court has a duty to make decisions that are the least restrictive upon the individual’s rights and freedoms.